osv-advisory-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Query known vulnerabilities for a single package version across any supported ecosystem', with a specific verb and resource.
-It distinguishes itself from siblings like osv_get_vulnerability (single advisory detail) and osv_query_batch (batch query).
+The description clearly states the tool queries known vulnerabilities for a single package version across any supported ecosystem.
+It distinguishes itself from sibling tools like osv_query_batch (batch) and osv_get_vulnerability (single vulnerability detail) by specifying its scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.